Grafton Library FAQ

 Databases are collections of digitized information, and are designed for fast search and retrieval.
 Library databases are great sources for finding journal, magazine, and newspaper articles.
 You can also use databases to find books, book chapters, e-books, and dissertations--it just depends on which database you are using.

 Subject terms (also sometimes known as descriptors) are words that are used to describe the content or subject of books, articles, and other library materials.
 They are designed to be efficient and comprehensive ways of describing pieces of information.
-When you are doing serious research, subject terms should be your best friend--get more info on our blog.
+When you are doing serious research, subject terms or subject headings should be your best friend--get more info on our FAQ page.

 When you come to the library for an orientation session, you might hear us talk about how library resources compare to the free web.
-The free web is what you search when you use search engines such as Google, Yahoo! and Ask.
+The free web is what you search when you use search engines such as Google or Bing.
 It's information that is freely available to anyone with internet access.

 Library resources, which you access through the library website, are different.
 They are part of what is called the deep or invisible web.
 Library content is not freely available to anyone--it is available on a subscription (paid) basis.
 This is because the content comes from authoritative sources, such as peer-reviewed and scholarly journals.

 This type of information is worth quite a bit a money, which is why you won't find it on a free web search.
-However, you can access it on the library website--click on Book and Reference Sources to access print and online reference sources such as Oxford Reference Online and Encyclopaedia Britannica.
-Click on Journal Article Databases to get access to scholarly journals.
+However, you can access it on the library website--click on Reference and Book Resources to access print and online reference sources such as Credo Reference and Oxford Reference Online.
+Click on All Databases to get access to scholarly journals.
 And if you need help, you can always contact a Reference Librarian.

 A periodical is something that is published on a regular basis: daily, weekly, monthly, etc. The library receives a number of periodicals, such as newspapers, magazines, and journals.

-One way to search for periodicals in the library is to check the Print and Online Journal List.
+One way to search for periodicals in the library is to check the Journal Finder .
 You can search there to see if we have access, electronically or in print, to the periodical that you are looking for.
 If the periodical you want is online, you can access it from home.
 If we only have it in print, you can come to the lower floor of the library and find it on the shelf.
 The periodicals are located in alphabetical order.

 You can also search through the content of periodicals by using one of the library databases.
 The databases search periodicals for words that you choose.
 For example, if you are interested in searching through national newspapers, try the Lexis-Nexis Academic database.